KaungHtetCho-22/Face-recognition-on-AWS/README.md

 ### Progress report

-- Attached well-architected framework at the proposal chapter 4
+- Attached well-architected framework at the project pdf's chapter 4
-- Attached estimated cost calculated with aws pricing calculator at the appendix
+- Attached estimated cost calculated with aws pricing calculator at the project pdf's appendix